rahul-verma/tarkash/README.md

-# buffet
+# Tarkash
-Buffet stands for Building Units For Framework Engineering in Testing
+A collection of build blocks for automation in testing, to be used with or without Arjuna.